rocky-linux/documentation/en/rocky/8/guides/lxd_server.md

 ### <a name="centosmacvlan"></a> CentOS macvlan

-In CentOS implementation of Network Manager, they have managed to break the functionality of macvlan in the kernel, or at least in the kernel applied to their LXD image.
+In the CentOS implementation of Network Manager, they have managed to break the functionality of macvlan in the kernel, or at least in the kernel applied to their LXD image.
 This has been this way since CentOS 8 was released and no one appears to be at all concerned about a fix.

-If you want to run CentOS 8 containers, you've got to jump through some additional hoops to get macvlan to work. macvlan is part of the kernel, so it should work without the below fixes, but it doesn't.
+Simply put, if you want to run CentOS 8 containers, you've got to jump through some additional hoops to get macvlan to work. macvlan is part of the kernel, so it should work without the below fixes, but it doesn't.

 #### CentOS macvlan - The DHCP Fix